ryanvanmass/ryanvanmass.github.io/_posts/2021/August/2021-08-13-Nextcloud-Spotlight.md

 ---

 ## Overview
-Nextcloud is selfhosted cloud platform that gives almost feature parity to platforms such as Google's Workspace platform.
+Nextcloud is self hosted cloud platform that gives almost feature parity to platforms such as Google's Workspace platform.

 ## Installation
 Nextcloud can be easily installed via the following ansible playbook